mennetorelli/Plumberz/README.md

 Since the type signature of `appSink` is `appSink :: (HasReadWrite ad, MonadIO m) => ad -> ConduitT ByteString o m ()`, it suggests us that we can send to the client only streams of type `ByteString`, therefore we must perform a tricky `toList`, then `show` and then `pack` on our hashmap before sending it to the client.
 The same constraint applies to `appSource`, which has type signature `appSource :: (HasReadWrite ad, MonadIO m) => ad -> ConduitT i ByteString m ()`.

 There is another component of the pipeline worth noting, which is `takeWhileCE (/= _percent)`: we basically stop sending data downstream as soon as the `%` character is found.
 This is a fundamental step in the pipeline, because a Conduit pipeline is driven by downstream.
-However, in this case the downstream is foldMC insertInHashMap empty, which continuously accumulates data coming from upstream but doesn't know whether the client has finished sending data.
+However, in this case the downstream is `foldMC insertInHashMap empty`, which continuously accumulates data coming from upstream but doesn't know whether the client has finished sending data.
 With this `takeWhileCE (/= _percent)`, we can ensure that the server stops processing characters as soon as a `%` character in the `ByteStream` is found.
 (We will see later that the `%` has appropriately inserted by the client at the end of the input.)

 And this is the client code: